-William Tecumseh Sherman (1820-1891) – Born Tecumseh Sherman in Lancaster, Ohio on February 8, 1820 to Judge Charles Robert Sherman and Mary Hoyt Sherman, William was one of 11 children.
-When his father died when he was nine, he was taken in and raised by a family friend.
+Born Tecumseh Sherman in Lancaster, Ohio on February 8, 1820, to Judge Charles Robert Sherman and Mary Hoyt Sherman, William was one of 11 children.
+His father died when he was nine, and he was taken in and raised by a family friend.
 He joined the Military Academy at West Point at the age of 16.
 Upon graduation in 1840, he entered the Army as a second lieutenant and saw action in the Second Seminole War (1840-1842).
 Later, he would serve in the Mexican-American War (1846-1848).

-In 1853, Sherman resigned his military commission and became president of a bank in San Francisco.
+In 1853, Sherman resigned from his military commission and became president of a bank in San Francisco.
 However, the bank failed in the financial panic of 1857.
-He then practiced law in Leavenworth, Kansas, a venture that was unsuccessful.
-In 1859, he accepted a job as the first superintendent of the Louisiana State Seminary of Learning and Military Academy, a position he held until the outbreak of the Civil War.
+Afterward, he practiced law in Leavenworth, Kansas, a venture that was unsuccessful.
+In 1859, he accepted a job as the first superintendent of the Louisiana State Seminary of Learning and Military Academy, which he held until the outbreak of the Civil War.
 On May 14, 1861, he accepted a commission as a Colonel in the 13th U.S. Infantry regiment.

-In March, 1864, when Grant became Commanding General, Sherman succeeded him as supreme commander in the West.
+In March 1864, when Grant became Commanding General, Sherman succeeded him as supreme commander in the West.
 His Atlanta campaign resulted in the fall of that city on September 2, 1864.
-Sherman burned through the city, and, with 60,000 men, began his famous march to the sea.
-Savannah, Georgia fell on December 21st.
-In February 1865, Sherman started northward, through South Carolina.
-In North Carolina, General Joseph E. Johnston opposed Sherman in engagements at Averasboro and Bentonville, but, after hearing of General Robert E. Lee’s surrender, Johnson surrendered to Sherman.
+Sherman burned through the city and, with 60,000 men, began his famous march to the sea.
+Savannah, Georgia, fell on December 21.
+In February 1865, Sherman started northward through South Carolina.
+In North Carolina, General Joseph E. Johnston opposed Sherman in engagements at Averasboro and Bentonville, but Johnson surrendered to Sherman after hearing of General Robert E. Lee’s surrender.

-The general who marched through Georgia during the Civil War, was not the sort who would go easy on the Indians.
+The general who marched through Georgia during the Civil War was not the sort who would go easy on the Indians.
 Sherman believed Indians should be punished for their atrocities, put on reservations, and forced to stay there.
 He continued with his philosophy directing a series of campaigns that finally crushed Indian resistance.
-He perceived clearly the devastating effectiveness of striking at the economic basis of the Plains Indians‘ lives.
-By aggressively killing the buffalo and attacking Indian encampments during the winter, when their supplies and mobility were limited, he weakened his enemy.
-By the late 1870’s the once free-roaming warrior tribes of the plains had been forced on reservations.
+He perceived the devastating effects of striking at the economic basis of the Plains Indians‘ lives.
+By aggressively killing the buffalo and attacking Indian encampments during the winter, he weakened his enemy when their supplies and mobility were limited.
+By the late 1870s, the once free-roaming warrior tribes of the plains had been forced on reservations.

 I am tired and sick of war.
 Its glory is all moonshine.
 It is only those who have neither fired a shot nor heard the shrieks and groans of the wounded who cry aloud for blood, for vengeance, for desolation.
 War is hell.